 Releases by jay-z

-Jay-Z began recording music in the late 1980s under the mentorship of fellow New York City rapper Jaz-O. In 1994, he co-founded Roc-A-Fella Records, through which he released his debut studio albums "Reasonable Doubt" (1996) and "In My Lifetime, Vol. 1" (1997), both of which received critical acclaim.
-He subsequently released 11 additional studio albums, including "The Blueprint" (2001), "The Black Album" (2003), "American Gangster" (2007), and "4:44" (2017), all of which debuted at number one on the Billboard 200.
-His collaborative projects include "The Best of Both Worlds" (2002) and "Unfinished Business" (2004) with R. Kelly, "Collision Course" (2004) with Linkin Park, "Watch the Throne" (2011) with Kanye West, and "Everything Is Love" (2018) with Beyoncé.
-Jay-Z has achieved 14 number-one albums in the United States, tying him with Drake for the second-highest total by a solo artist.
-He has reached number one on the Billboard Hot 100 four times, once as a lead artist with "Empire State of Mind" (2009), featuring Alicia Keys, and three times as a featured artist on "Heartbreaker" (1999) by Mariah Carey, "Crazy in Love" (2003) by Beyoncé, and "Umbrella" (2007) by Rihanna.
+Jay-Z began recording music in the late 1980s as a protégé of fellow New York City-based rapper Jaz-O. In 1994, he co-founded Roc-A-Fella Records, which released his first two studio albums, "Reasonable Doubt" (1996) and "In My Lifetime, Vol. 1" (1997), both receiving critical acclaim.
+His subsequent albums, including "The Blueprint" (2001), "The Black Album" (2003), "American Gangster" (2007), and "4:44" (2017), each debuted atop the Billboard 200.
+He has a total of 14 number-one albums on the chart, ranking joint-third historically.
+Jay-Z has also reached number one on the Billboard Hot 100 four times: once as a lead artist with "Empire State of Mind" (2009) featuring Alicia Keys, and three times as a featured artist on Mariah Carey's "Heartbreaker" (1999), Beyoncé's "Crazy in Love" (2003), and Rihanna's "Umbrella" (2007).

 Studio albums